rbutleriii/Clinotator/README.md

 <dl>
 	<dt>Clinotator Raw Score (CTRS)</dt>
 	<dd>A weighted metric of pathogenicity based on submitter type, assertion type and assertion age.
-The type of submitter is weighted based on expertise, with regular clinical assertions unweighted at 1.00, expert reviewers receiving a 1.10 and practice guidelines receiving a score of 1.25.

-The age of the assertion is weighted as new data is incorporated into assertions as well as previous data, creating a larger set of evidence over time.
-For the first two years, there is no weight, then there is a 10% reduction in weight per year through 6 years , at which point the penalty stays at a static 50% weight thereafter.

-The assertion type is that largest weight, with values of: Benign(B) = -6, Likely benign(LB) = -3, Uncertain significance(US) = -0.3, Likely pathogenic(LP) = 3 and Pathogenic(P) = 6.
+The type of submitter is weighted based on expertise, with regular clinical assertions unweighted at 1.00, expert reviewers receiving a 1.10 and practice guidelines receiving a score of 1.25.<br /><br /> The age of the assertion is weighted as new data is incorporated into assertions as well as previous data, creating a larger set of evidence over time.
+For the first two years, there is no weight, then there is a 10% reduction in weight per year through 6 years , at which point the penalty stays at a static 50% weight thereafter.<br /><br /> The assertion type is that largest weight, with values of: Benign(B) = -6, Likely benign(LB) = -3, Uncertain significance(US) = -0.3, Likely pathogenic(LP) = 3 and Pathogenic(P) = 6.
 For more information on the weighting decisions, see our publication.<sup>5</sup></dd>
 </dl>
 <dl>
 	<dt>Average Clinical Assertion Age (CTAA)</dt>